yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-processing-unit-structure-and-configuration.markdown

 ---
 layout: post97
-title:  The Processing Unit Structure and Configuration
+title:  Directory Structure
 categories: XAP97
-parent: packaging-and-deployment.html
+parent: the-processing-unit-overview.html
 weight: 100
 ---

-{% summary   %}This page describes the processing unit directory structure{% endsummary %}
+{% summary   %}{% endsummary %}

 # The Processing Unit Jar File

 Much like a JEE web application or an OSGi bundle, The Processing Unit is packaged as a .jar file and follows a certain directory structure which enables the GigaSpaces runtime environment to easily locate the deployment descriptor and load its classes and the libraries it depends on.
 A typical processing unit looks as follows:

-{% highlight java %}
+{% highlight console %}
 |----META-INF
 |--------spring
 |------------pu.xml